hamdymagdy26/departments/README.md

 ## Testing APIs

-- first of all, make sure that your postman header has (Content-Type and Accept) parameter and both of them should have (application/json)
+- first of all, make sure that your postman header has (Content-Type and Accept) parameters and both of them should have (application/json) value.
 - use the Register User to create a new user.
 - use the email and password of the user created to login.
-- by login, you will have token, kindly use this token as a Bearer token in all upcoming requests by adding it to the Authorization tab inside (Bearer Token) of each request.
+- by login, you will have a generated token, kindly use this token as a Bearer token into all the upcoming requests by adding it into the Authorization tab inside (Bearer Token) of each request.